cieranmorris/Mission-to-Mars-Web-Scraping/README.md

 # Web Scraping Homework - Mission to Mars

+## Background Information

-This project encompassed the creation of a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+This project encompassed the creation of a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single, responsive HTML page.

-## NASA Mars News Scraping - News Title and Paragraph Text
+### NASA Mars News Scraping - News Title and Paragraph Text

 Initial scraping was completed using programming dependencies including Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.